Chinese History Project

 A Project with the Washington Township Museum of Local History

-Since before 1797, the year that Mission San José was established, our area has attracted immigrants from all over the world.
+For hundreds of years, our area has attracted immigrants from all over the world.
 Records of Chinese immigrants show up in our local archives at least as early as the 1860s.
 Stories of the early Chinese immigrants are held in many museums, in archives, and in the personal collections of local families.

 - To bring these stories alive – of immigration, struggle, and success